Sutton Lane Allotment Society

 Membership: Di Davis (Plot 19B): Membership Secretary

-Health & Safety & First Aid Advisor: Graham Moore (Plot 36A)
+Health & Safety & First Aid Advisor: T.B.C.

 Newsletter: Clare Ardill (Plot 8B)